Cut a 3-hour video

 A complete video clipper that runs entirely in your browser.

-Most video tools upload your file to a server, charge by the minute, and forget privacy exists.
-ClipFlixx is the opposite — it's a single page that uses the browser's own WebCodecs API (with FFmpeg.wasm as a universal fallback) to trim, crop, overlay, split, and re-encode video without ever touching a backend.
-The whole pipeline — decoder, encoder, muxer, filesystem — lives in Web Workers on your machine.
+Most video tools upload your file to a server, charge by the minute, and ignore privacy completely.
+ClipFlixx is the opposite — it's a single-page app that uses the browser's own WebCodecs API (with FFmpeg.wasm as a universal fallback) to trim, crop, overlay, split, and re-encode video without ever touching a backend.
+The whole pipeline — decoder, encoder, muxer, and filesystem — lives in Web Workers on your machine.

 Built for short-form workflows

-Twelve focused capabilities that get from “I have a long video” to “I have a folder of platform-ready clips” in one sitting.
+Twelve focused capabilities designed to get you from a long raw video to a folder of platform-ready short clips in minutes.

 Frame-thumbnail timeline

-Drag the red knob handles on a CapCut-style filmstrip.
-The discarded regions get a diagonal hatched veil so you can see exactly what gets cut.
+Drag the red knob handles on a professional filmstrip timeline.
+The discarded outer regions get a dynamic diagonal hatched veil so you can see exactly what gets cut.

 Scrub-on-drag preview